INQUIRE-Search: Interactive Discovery in Large-Scale Biodiversity Databases: Validation with Ecological Case Studies

-We worked with a diverse set of ecological experts to define a series of scientific questions that would potentially be addressable with information hidden within the iNaturalist database.
-We worked together to use INQUIRE-Search to address each of these questions, designing each experiment to test both the usability and utility of the tool and test the limits of what insights the system could help uncover.
-Each case study explores a distinct ecological question: (1) seasonal variation in bird diets, (2) post-fire forest regeneration, (3) spatio-temporal patterns of wildlife mortality, (4) plant phenology across seasonal cycles, and (5) individual Re-ID in humpback whales.
-These examples show how natural language-guided image search and analysis can provide a scalable and flexible approach for extracting ecological insights from large, unstructured image datasets.
+We first identified questions that require contextual information---such as behaviors, interactions, or life-history events.
+We focus on phenomena that are likely to be present {and visible} in community-science images but are rarely annotated, and therefore difficult to access at scale. \textbf{{Each case study is designed to evaluate the ability of INQUIRE-Search to retrieve relevant data, rather than to conduct a full ecological study.}} Using INQUIRE-Search, we recovered and analyzed relevant observations for each question, designing each experiment {to evaluate the usability, flexibility, and limitations of the tool rather than to produce definitive scientific conclusions.} Each case study explores a distinct question: (1) seasonal variation in bird diets, (2) post-fire forest regeneration, (3) spatio-temporal patterns of wildlife mortality, (4) plant phenology across seasonal cycles, and (5) individual Re-ID in humpback whales.
+These examples demonstrate the validity and diversity of carefully designed natural language-guided image search as a novel mechanism for \textit{data collection}, providing a scalable and flexible approach for extracting ecological insights from large, unstructured image datasets.